 The Continental build continues; the vehicle receives a custom blue color, massive V12 engine, and the green light from a living legend; Dave wants a new car hauler and enlists RMD Garage to help.

-Dave goes big on the build of a rare 1955 Lincoln Continental; the upholstery shop updates the seats and headliner on a rare 1969 McLaren.
+Tad Leach is eager to have his dream car built by Kindig It Design; Dave goes big on the build of a rare 1958 Lincoln Continental; the upholstery shop updates the seats and headliner on a rare 1969 McLaren.

 A repeat client and collaborator's new project for Kindig It is a 1927 Shadow Rod; a 2017 Bentley Bentayga receives some styling upgrades.